allinbit/btc_puzzle/README.md

 In addition
 -
-Change the value of 'num_threads' to use more threads for the calculation
+Change the value of 'num_processes' to use more task for the calculation

 Good Luck!
 -